sahilwep/OOP_CPP/Unit-1.md

 * `C` is pure Procedural programming language with many limitation, whereas `CPP` support OOP to overcome the limitation of `C`.
 * We can say `CPP` is improved version of `C`.
-* `C` has the concept of `structure` and `union` which helps us during complex programming, but we can't define define inside the `struct` & `union`, also there is no concept of `Access-specifier` , `Abstraction` which will provide the data security.
+* `C` has the concept of `structure` and `union` which helps us during complex programming, but we can't define function inside the `struct` & `union`, also there is no concept of `Access-specifier` , `Abstraction` which will provide the data security.
 ### Simple C++ program :

 #### Input Output :